Defensive Coordinator / Defensive Backs

 King rotated in a large number of players in 2015 with six underclassmen all seeing significant field time in 2015.
 Cornerback Jordan Johnson recorded 39 tackles, including 3.0 tackles for loss, to go along with one interception and eight pass breakups.
 Anthony Tatum played in 11 of 12 games in 2015 and recorded 26 tackles and two interceptions.
 Keyvion Mayhan played in all 12 games making 30 tackles (4.0 tackles for loss) and Jordan Determan appeared in 11 games making 19 tackles.

-King coached a young group of tight ends in 2014 with a group that included just one senior.
-Nick Lee hauled in 16 passes for 231 yards last season and paved the way for junior Jake Bartscher and sophomores Jordan Meyer and Nate Winter in 2015.
+King coached a young group of tight ends in 2014 that included just one senior.
+Nick Lee hauled in 16 passes for 231 yards and paved the way for junior Jake Bartscher and sophomores Jordan Meyer and Nate Winter in 2015.

 A native of Gridley, Calif., King earned his bachelor’s degree in marketing communications from California Lutheran University in 2008.
 He completed work on a master’s degree in business administration (marketing) from CLU in 2011.